Kilimanjaro Northern Circuit Route

 – Trekkers can experience trekking fatigue

-The Northern Circuit route is for climbers who: have a little more time, really want to explore the mountain and avoid the crowds
+The Northern Circuit route is for climbers who have a little more time, really want to explore the mountain, and wish to avoid the crowds.

 What is the scenery like on the Northern Circuit route?

-The Northern Circuit route is known for being one of, if not the most beautiful out of all 7 established Kilimanjaro routes.
-You have the chance to witness all of the different environments and ecosystems the mountain has to offer.
-Catch a glimpse of Mt Meru floating on the clouds from the Shira Plateau before traversing the less visited northern flanks to enjoy fabulous vistas across vast Kenyan lowlands.
-This less-visited northern route provides opportunity for a truly remarkable adventure to the top of Kilimanjaro.
+The Northern Circuit route is one of the most beautiful of all seven established Kilimanjaro routes.
+In fact, it might be the most beautiful route of all!
+Along the route you have the chance to witness all of the different environments and ecosystems the mountain has to offer.
+Catch a glimpse of Mt Meru floating on the clouds from the Shira Plateau.
+Then traverse the less-visited northern flank of the mountain to enjoy fabulous vistas across vast lowlands.
+You end the trek at a different gate from the starting one, so here’s also no backtracking on the trail – you’re always trekking fresh trail.
+The Northern Circuit route provides opportunity for a truly remarkable adventure to the top of Kilimanjaro.

 How hard is the Northern Circuit?

-No Kilimanjaro climb is easy, but the Northern Circuit route is generally considered one of the ‘easier’ climbs because of it’s great acclimatisation profile.
-It has great climb high sleep low opportunities, and is the Kilimanjaro route with the highest success rate.
+No Kilimanjaro climb is easy, but the Northern Circuit route is one of the easier climbs because of its great acclimatisation profile.
+It has great ‘climb high, sleep low’ opportunities, and as such is the Kilimanjaro route with the highest summit success rate.
 Put simply, with the right Kilimanjaro preparation anyone can climb it.
-You should be physically fit, and with the right support in the form of your mountain crew, you can achieve the summit whether you have previous hiking experience or are a first time trekker.

 What is the Northern Circuit summit success rate?

-The Northern Circuit is the longest Kilimanjaro route, and combined with the fact that it has amazing climb high sleep low opportunities means it has an excellent acclimatisation profile.
-Summit success rates on the Northern Circuit route are the highest on the mountain.
-Whilst there are no official statistics, the average success rate across all Kilimanjaro operators is 90%.
-Follow Alice retains a success rate of 95% for the Northern Circuit route!
+The Northern Circuit is the longest Kilimanjaro route and also provides many opportunities to climb high and sleep low, both of which give it an excellent acclimatisation profile.
+The summit success rate of the Northern Circuit route is the highest on the mountain.
+Whilst there are no official statistics, the average success rate across all Kilimanjaro operators for the Northern Circuit is 90%.
+Follow Alice has a success rate of 95% for the Northern Circuit!

 How long does it take to hike the Northern Circuit route?

-The Northern Circuit route can be completed in a minimum of 8 days, but we recommend the 9 day Northern Circuit route itinerary.
-The extra day gives you more time to acclimatise.
-Furthermore, climbing Kilimanjaro is not a race.
-Especially with this route, the whole idea is to take your time and soak in everything the mountain has to offer, so it would be a shame not to spend the extra day!
-In our experience most people who have completed the right Kilimanjaro preparation complete the Northern Circuit route with no real problems.
+The Northern Circuit route can be completed in a minimum of eight days, but we recommend the nine-day itinerary.
+This extra day gives you more time to acclimatise.
+Further, climbing Kilimanjaro isn’t a race.
+Especially with this route, the whole idea is to take your time and soak in everything the mountain has to offer!
+In our experience, most people who have completed the right Kilimanjaro preparation complete the Northern Circuit route with no real problems.

 How busy is the Northern Circuit route?

 The Northern Circuit route is the least frequented of the Kilimanjaro routes.
-The route circles around the quieter northern slopes to the east side of the mountain.
+The route circles around the quieter northern slope to the east side of the mountain.
 You get to enjoy remotes slopes and seldom-used camps.
-It is very unique in this sense and is perfect for if you are looking for a more relaxed and quiet climb.
+It’s the perfect option if you’re looking for a quieter, more relaxed Kilimanjaro climb.

-What is the accommodation on the Northern Circuit route?
+What is accommodation like on the Northern Circuit route?

 The Northern Circuit route only offers camping accommodation.
-As part of our climbing package all of your camping equipment is included; tent, sleeping bag, sleeping mat and pillow.
-The tents are taken up and down each day by your dedicated mountain crew.
+If you climb Kilimanjaro with Follow Alice then all of your camping equipment is provided for you: tent, sleeping bag, sleeping mat and pillow.
+Further, all tents are pitched and then taken down by our dedicated mountain crew. throughout the trek

 What does the Northern Circuit route cost?

-Follow Alice offers the Northern Circuit route as a 9 day group climb or private climb.
-This package costs $3065 per person (based on double occupancy).
-This includes 9 days on the mountain and one day either side at our beautiful parter lodge in Arusha, Kigongoni Lodge.
-For more information on the inclusions / exclusions and more details about the trip, head to our Kilimanjaro climb page.
+Follow Alice offers the Northern Circuit route as a nine-day group or private climb.
+This costs $3,185 per person (based on double occupancy).
+The fee includes nine days on the mountain and one day either side at our beautiful partner lodge in Moshi.
+For more information on inclusions and exclusions, as well as more details about the trip, head to our Kilimanjaro climb page.

 |1||Londorossi Gate||2,360||7,742||Mti Mkubwa||2,895||9,498||3-4||6||4|